Making Content Accessible

 Exercises

-Focus ring with good contrast: Improve the contrast of the focus indicator by using two outlines, a thicker white one and a thinner black one, to ensure that there is contrast between the focus ring and surrounding content.
+14-1 Focus ring with good contrast.
+Improve the contrast of the focus indicator by using two outlines, a thicker white one and a thinner black one, to ensure that there is contrast between the focus ring and surrounding content.

-Highlighting elements during read: The method to read the document works, but it’d be nice to also highlight the elements being read as it happens, in a similar way to how we did it for mouse hover.
+14-3 Highlighting elements during read.
+The method to read the document works, but it would be nice to also highlight the element being read as it happens, in a similar way to how we did it for mouse hover.
 Implement that.
 You may want to replace the speak_document method with an advance_accessibility method that moves the accessibility focus by one node and speaks it.

-After completng the exercise, this example should have green text on narrow screens.
+After completing the exercise, this example should have green text on narrow screens.

-Threaded accessibility: The accessibility code currently speaks text on the browser thread, and blocks the browser thread while it speaks.
+14-6 Threaded accessibility.
+The accessibility code currently speaks text on the browser thread, and blocks the browser thread while it speaks.
 That’s frustrating to use.
 Solve this by moving the speaking to a new accessibility thread.

-High-contrast mode: Implement high-contrast forced-colors mode.
+14-7 High-contrast mode.
+Implement high-contrast forced-colors mode.
 This should replace all colors with one of a small set of high-contrast colors.

-OS integration: Add the accessible_output Python library and use it to integrate directly with your OS’s built-in screen reader.
-Try out some of the examples in this chapter and compare behavior with a real browser.
+14-9 OS integration.
+Add the accessible_output Python library and use it to integrate directly with your OS’s built-in screen reader.
+Try out some of the examples in this chapter and compare the behavior with a real browser.

 Did you find this chapter useful?